newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 - Click through rate (CTR)
 - Cost per click (CPC)

-_Impact metrics_ often can’t be assessed until after a marketing campaign has ended.
+**Impact metrics** often can’t be assessed until after a marketing campaign has ended.
 That’s because impact objectives can take a long time to realize, and it’s not possible to optimize a media campaign in real time if the true results won’t be available until months after the campaign ends.
 In those cases, success can be evaluated against the achievement of defined marketing goals.

 For example, your program might provide underemployed adults with training to help them land a higher paying job.
 Your impact goal is to improve the economic outcomes of the adults you help train, but your marketing goal is generating registrations for the program that helps them get the training.
 By generating registrations for your training program you are contributing to the improvement of economic outcomes for the people who participate.

 ## How long it takes

-_Two weeks_.
+Two weeks.
 The initial meeting takes about an hour, but you may need follow-up conversations if there isn’t initial alignment or tough decisions to be made.
 Of course, scheduling can always be challenging too.

 If your stakeholders are clear on the need to gather and attendees are empowered to make decisions, the kick-off meeting can be quick and easy.
 It often takes a few conversations to gain full alignment.